huiguo7/SparkVar/README.md

 ### How to run SparkVar:
-1. Copy the "application" folder under a S3 object path, specified with "--pipeline" option.
+1. Copy the "application" folder under a S3 object path (specified with "--pipeline" option).
-   SparkVar and its dependencies will be installed automatically during bootstrap stage when launching EMR.

 2. Option to convert reads in fastq format to avro.
    SparkVar takes avro files as input (see avro schema).
 If your reads data are stored in fastq format, use "fastq2avro" to convert them to avro.
 You may use ec2-launch.py to create a number of ec2 instances for this step.